Cook Islands permanent residency: Eligibility criteria

 By law, a maximum of 650 Cook Islands Permanent Residence certificates may be in effect at any one moment (excluding certificates issued to spouses of Cook Islanders or Cook Islands permanent residents who have been married for at least five years).
 Therefore, after applying for permanent residency in the Cook Islands, a person may have to wait until a Permanent Residence certificate can be issued.

+History

 In 2018 the Cook Islands Government reviewed immigration and citizenship legislation.
 The proposed new rules will make permanent residency harder to obtain by imposing both English and Cook Islands Māori language requirements, requiring participating in a values program and imposing community service requirements.
 The number of permanent residency places will be retained at 650, though partners of Cook Islands citizens will not count towards the cap.
 In October 2020 the Cook Islands parliament passed constitutional amendments required to allow the bill to take effect.